In this article, we’re going to cover precisely how you can optimize your sales effectiveness and efficiency to create the ultimate sales machine.

 Which is why it’s so critical to train your sales reps in being more efficient and effective in their daily tasks and interactions with leads.

 A big part of that is training them to utilize the aforementioned automation to its fullest.
-Once you’ve automated parts of the sales process, things won’t go completely smoothly immediately; there’s going to be a learning process for everyone involved.
+Once you’ve automated parts of the sales process, things won’t go completely smoothly immediately; there’s going to be a learning curve for everyone involved.

 Another big part of training your reps is to find their problem areas and hone them out.